ijanos/sunflowers/island.md

 After all the moves and countermoves, the truth is we need each other.

-So I wash the rotten-egg stench from my hair and step into *Eri*'s silent cathedral hallways.
+So I wash the rotten-egg stench from my hair and step into *Eri's* silent cathedral hallways.
 Sure enough the enemy waits in the darkness, turns the lights on as I approach, shuts them off behind me--- but it does not break the silence.